r-lyeh-archived/sand/README.md

 - Sand is tiny.
 One header and one source file.
 - Sand is cross-platform.
 Builds on Windows/Linux/MacosX.
 Compiles on g++/clang/msvc.
 - Sand is stand-alone.
 OS dependencies only.
 No third party dependencies.
-- Sand is MIT licensed.
+- Sand is BOOST licensed.

 sync api
 --------